MLOps platform Domino Data Lab nabs $100M

 MLOps platform

-Using Domino, customers — which include more than 20% of the Fortune 100 — can spin up interactive workspaces on hardware of their choice and scale to more powerful compute resources if necessary.
-The platform provides a built-in package manager to organize the libraries and tools tapped throughout a project and versioned datasets to track data used during model training and testing.
+Using Domino, customers — which include more than 20% of the Fortune 100 — can spin up interactive workspaces on the hardware of their choice and scale to more powerful compute resources if necessary.
+The platform provides a built-in package manager to organize the libraries and tools tapped throughout a project, along with versioned datasets to track data used during model training and testing.
 Domino’s reporting features let admins schedule reports to be generated and delivered to stakeholders automatically, while data pipelines handle tasks to keep models up to date.

 On the model operations side of the equation, Domino lets customers deploy models as on-demand APIs or export models for deployment on other infrastructure.
-It can detect data drift and monitor the performance of models in the wild while alerting engineers to those that underperform, with a registry that shows the status of models at a glance regardless of where or how they were deployed and integrations with Jira and other enterprise tools.
-Domino also keeps tabs on compute and measures the business impact of model APIs, apps, and more as it surfaces project health in terms of both progress and potential roadblocks.
+It can detect data drift and monitor the performance of models in the wild while alerting engineers to those that underperform, with a registry that shows the status of models at a glance.
+Domino also keeps tabs on computing and measures the business impact of model APIs and apps as it surfaces project health in terms of both progress and potential roadblocks.

-Domino says that Nvidia’s investment will enable it to develop product functionality to expand the accelerated computing capabilities in its platform.
-This includes validating the Domino platform for Nvidia AI Enterprise, so that Domino can run seamlessly on mainstream, Nvidia-certified systems from OEM hardware providers.
-Since 2020, Domino has offered certified enterprise MLOps software for Nvidia DGX systems as a charter member of Nvidia’s DGX-ready software program.
+Domino says Nvidia’s investment will enable it to develop product functionality to expand the accelerated computing capabilities of its platform.
+This includes validating the Domino platform for Nvidia AI Enterprise, a managed collection of software tools designed to accelerate machine learning workloads so Domino can run on Nvidia-certified systems from OEM hardware providers.
+Since 2020, Domino has offered certified enterprise MLOps software for Nvidia DGX systems as a member of Nvidia’s DGX-ready software program.

-“AI and data science are new workloads that demand a full-stack solution — one with tools that simplify development and deployment for customers,” Nvidia head of enterprise computing Manuvir Das said in a statement.
+“AI and data science are new workloads that demand a full-stack solution — one with tools that simplify development and deployment for customers,” Nvidia enterprise computing head Manuvir Das said in a statement.
 “Our partnership with Domino Data Lab reflects our commitment to enterprise MLOps.
-With Nvidia AI Enterprise integration into the Domino platform, customers will be able to easily integrate advanced AI tools into their traditional data center infrastructure.”
+With Nvidia AI Enterprise integration into the Domino platform, customers will be able to easily integrate advanced AI tools into their traditional datacenter infrastructure.”

+Domino, whose customers include Dell, Allstate, UBS, Bristol Meyers, ConocoPhillips, and Lockheed Martin, previously raised $43 million in a funding round co-led by Highland Capital Partners and Dell Capital.
+The company competes with several startups in the multibillion-dollar MLOps market, including Iterative.ai, Comet, Weights and Biases, and DataRobot, which in July closed a $300 million financing tranche at a $6.3 billion post-money valuation.

+To keep up with the competition, Domino recently added new capabilities that integrate with Git repositories to help users more easily track all aspects of model experimentation.
+The company also added a feature that makes it possible to run multiple sandboxed environments simultaneously to improve productivity, as well as a new set of technologies — Domino Model Monitor — designed to prevent models from degrading.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: